ChandradithyaJ/InterpretingRust/README.md

 **A project to interpret a subset of Rust.**

 Rust is **a multi-paradigm, general-purpose** programming language.
 Rust emphasizes performance, type safety, and **concurrency**.
-Rust enforces memory safety — all references point to valid memory—without requiring the use of a garbage collector or reference counting present in other memory-safe languages
+Rust enforces memory safety — all references point to valid memory — without requiring the use of a garbage collector or reference counting present in other memory-safe languages

 **Dependencies Required**: None apart from a Python 3.x